Correctional Officers and Life Insurance

 Universal Life – This is somewhat of a hybrid- This carries the same potential for a cash growth life insurance policy has but offers flexibility and different structuring.
 For example, a Universal Life policy does not automatically have to take you to age 121.
 You can structure Universal Life Policies to take you to –

 These policies, if executed correctly and structured accordingly, can be a powerful tool in your financial portfolio.
 My inside tip would be to at least buy the term insurance with the ability to convert the policy to a permanent policy down the road if need be.
 It is a great way to protect your family now and keep all doors and options for you.
-Makes it easier to decide based on budget now and revisit the situation down the road.
+Makes it easier to decide based on a budget now and revisit the situation down the road.

 How does the process work?
 What to expect? – Life Insurance for Correctional Officers

 To begin, I recommend working with an Independent Agent representing many different life insurance carriers.
 Let them do the leg work for you but be transparent with them from the beginning.